django-cms/djangocms-frontend/docs/source/getting_started.rst

 Spacing tab
 ===========

-The spacing tab is used to set margins and paddings and to select which devices they should be applied.
+The spacing tab is used to set margins and padding and to select which devices they should be applied.

-For both margin and paddings the settings can be made independently for horizontal and vertical paddings.
+For both margin and padding the settings can be made independently for horizontal and vertical padding.

 .. image:: screenshots/tabs-spacing.png